funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 Configured value: True
         --plain               Switch the value of the generation of the plain list of domains.
                                 Configured value: False
-        --dots                Prints dots to stdout intead of giving the impression that we hang on.
+        --dots                Prints dots to stdout instead of giving the impression that we hang on.
                                 Configured value: False
         -q, --quiet           Run the script in quiet mode.
                                 Configured value: False